maxvonhippel/AttackerSynthesis/docs/Install.md

 ## Instructions

 We have tried to make this easy by providing the installation script [`setup.sh`](../setup.sh).

+* Note: this script assumes `Python3` is already globally installed.

 However, if this does not work for you, then:

 1. Install [Spin](www.spinroot.com) *globally*.
 So, you should be able to run it from the command line from anywhere in your computer.